• Skip to primary navigation

 Notes

-Measure the flours by weight – I find with using gluten-free flours, to get the most consistent results measuring by weight helps a lot.
-If you don’t have a kitchen scale, I highly recommend you get one, they aren’t that expensive, but they can make a huge difference when baking gluten-free.
+Measure the flours by weight – I find that using gluten-free flours to get the most consistent results by measuring by weight helps a lot.
+If you don’t have a kitchen scale, I highly recommend you get one.
+They aren’t expensive, but they can make a huge difference when gluten-free baking.

 My Favorite Cookie Frosting for Gingerbread:

-• 1 C Powdered Sugar – I use Wholesome Sweet Brand since it’s grain-free.
+• 1 cup Powdered Sugar – I use Wholesome Sweet Brand since it’s grain-free.
 If your powdered sugar brand just says “powdered sugar” as the ingredient, it likely contains cornstarch.

 • ¼ teaspoon Vanilla